Emrys-Hong/machine_learning/NLP/discourse_parsing/ECNU.md

 1. the first term of curr,
 2. the last term of prev,
-3. the cross product of the prev and curr production rules,  TODO: why?
+3. the cross product of the prev and curr production rules.
 4. the path of the first term of curr -> the last term of prev, `this one models the syntactic relation between prev and curr`
 5. number of words of curr.

-TODO: add dependency parsing will increase?
+Note: There is no dependency parsing here

 ## Implict Arg2 Extractor